This page last modified 2017 December 06

 - "Old school" eyepiece designs like Orthoscopics tend to have narrower fields of view and less eye relief than many modern designs, but can give you the best value for money in image quality.

 - Most eyepiece types work acceptably well at f/7 and higher focal ratios.
-I favour Erfles and Konigs for low power eyepieces, Erfles or Orthoscopics for medium power, and Orthos for high power.
-The BST Explorers are also pretty good value for money as a medium power eyepiece, but decent Orthos are noticeably better for lunar/planetary observation.
+I favour Erfles and Konigs for low power eyepieces, Erfles or a Orthoscopics for medium power, and Orthoscopics for high power.
+The BST Explorers/StarGuiders are also pretty good value for money as a medium power eyepiece, but decent Orthoscopics are noticeably better for lunar/planetary observation.

 - With focal ratios less than f/5, most budget and "old school" eyepieces do not work well.
-Eyepieces that work well here (e.g. TV Naglers or high quality Orthoscopics) are more expensive.
+Eyepieces that work well here (e.g. TV Naglers or Explore Scientifics) are more expensive.

 - Almost nothing works at f/3.